SmugPumpkins/Comp-Sci-15-MD-Lessons/CSE 1120 - Structured Programming 2/01 - Python/Lessons/06 - Selection - Match Case Statements.md

         print("Weekend")
 ```

-If `day` is `"Monday"`, only the first case runs.
+In the example above, `day` is `"Monday"`, and only the first case runs.
 The rest are skipped.
+This means that the program will print `"Start of the week"`.

 ## Ordering of Cases Matters